KernelTuner/kernel_tuner/roadmap.md

  * Tuning compiler options in combination other parameters kernel
  * Example that tunes a kernel using thread block re-indexing
- * Example host code that tunes a pipeline of kernels
  * Example CUDA host code that uses runtime compilation